dstackai/dstack/docs/reference/providers/bash.md

 - [`ports`](#ports) - (Optional) The number of ports to expose
 - `working_dir` - (Optional) The path to the working directory
 - `ssh` - (Optional) Runs SSH server in the container if `true`
+- `cache` - (Optional) The list of directories to cache between runs

 ### artifacts